-The first chain to carry our teas in 1998 was Fresh Fields in the D.C. region (the 17 stores were later converted to Whole Foods locations and are still Honest Tea's strongest performing stores).
+The first chain to carry our teas in 1998 were the 17 Fresh Fields stores in the DC region (they were later converted to Whole Foods stores, and are still Honest Tea's strongest performing stores).
 We delivered 15,000 bottles directly to the Fresh Fields warehouse, and they in turn sent the bottles to the stockrooms of the stores, which eventually got around to putting the bottles on the shelves.

-As we quickly developed a loyal following, our two Net Impact MBA interns and I took to visiting the stores as much as seven times per month.
-We alerted the stores whenever Honest Tea was out of stock, but there was no way the interns and I could check every store as often as we would have liked.
-Thankfully, our consumers insisted on being able to buy Honest Tea, and they politely (mostly) nagged the stores to bring out more Honest Tea from the stockroom.
-This pattern of behavior eventually led to the stores keeping more adequate inventories of Honest Tea in stock.
+Our two Net Impact MBA interns and I sampled the stores as much as seven times per month and we quickly developed a loyal following.
+Whenever Honest Tea was out of stock, there was no way the interns and I could be in every store to restock the product but thankfully our consumers insisted on being able to buy Honest Tea, and they (mostly) politely nagged the store to bring out more Honest Tea from the stockroom.
+This pattern of behavior eventually led to the stores keeping more adequate inventory of Honest Tea in stock.

-This support was especially important because often there would be a salesperson from a competing beverage distributor who would spot the empty space on the shelf and take the opportunity to restock it with a different beverage.
-But our vocal consumers trained the store personnel to protect our shelfspace.
+This support was especially important because most of the time there was a salesperson from a beverage distributor who would be in the store within 24 hours who spotted the empty space on the shelf and took the opportunity to restock it with a different beverage.
+But our vocal consumers had trained the store personnel to protect our shelf space.

-As we started to develop additional distribution, we created a form that consumers could bring to stores to help them purchase Honest Tea.
-Often, we would meet with managers of college and office cafeterias who would say they had received requests for organic or Fair Trade offerings but that they were obligated to work with Coke or Pepsi because they had a contract.
-We always pushed them on this logic: Was the contract intended to prevent the cafeteria from providing their customers with what they want?
+As we started to develop additional distribution, we created a form that consumers could bring to stores to help them request Honest Tea be delivered to a store.
+We would often meet with managers of college and office cafeterias who would say they had received requests for organic or Fair Trade offerings, but that they were obligated to work with Coke or Pepsi because they had a contract.
+But we always pushed them on this logic - was the contract intended to prevent the cafeteria from providing their customers with what they want?
 Are Coke and Pepsi prohibiting you from selling healthier, organic drinks to your customers?
 Sometimes this logic actually worked.
-And then of course there were cases where the senior person in the company or the president of the college would tell the manager that he or she had to carry Honest Tea, and it was done.
+And then of course there were cases where the senior person in the company or the president of the college would tell the manager that they had to carry Honest Tea, and it was done.